 Studies and experts alike say we should all be snoozing for seven hours a night (while pro athletes sleep even more).
-That’s because sleep plays a key role in our fitness and well-being – and the lack of sleep can seriously hinder athletic performance.
+That’s because sleep is key for our well-being – and the lack of sleep can hurt our fitness performance.

 Nevertheless, for many of us, even the minimum of seven hours is as unachievable as shaving two hours off your marathon time.
 In other words, it may be doable, but it’ll take some serious effort and sacrifice, major lifestyle changes, and possibly some live-in help.

 But making that change happen is essential if you’re serious about improving your performance, seeing better fitness results or just feeling better and more energetic in general.

 Sleep tracking is a tool that helps you:

 - How much more (or better) you should be sleeping.

 - How you should change your bedtime routines and sleeping habits.

 Let’s first take a look at the negative affects lack of sleep may cause and then dive into how sleep tracking can help to improve your sleep.

 How lack of sleep affects fitness and performance?